ansible/ansible/docs/docsite/rst/plugins/callback.rst

 The :doc:`_plays <callback/log_plays>` callback is an example of how to record playbook events to a log file, and the :doc:`mail <callback/mail>` callback sends email on playbook failures.

-The :doc:`osx_say <callback/osx_say>` callback responds with computer synthesized speech on OS X in relation to playbook events.
+The :doc:`osx_say <callback/osx_say>` callback responds with computer synthesized speech on macOS in relation to playbook events.

 .. _enabling_callbacks: